 Models made in titanium are printed in titanium powder that is sintered together by a laser to produce end-use metal parts that are as equally good as machined models.
 3D printed titanium (unpolished) doesn’t look like the traditional shiny milled titanium.
 Instead it’s a bit grayer and more matte with a slightly rougher and less defined surface.
-If you do want it all nice and shiny, your model can be polished manually.
-This, of course, depends on the reachable surfaces.
-Some models cannot be polished.
 Models in titanium are very strong, precise and can have feature size as small as 0.25 mm.

 Aurora Minos - Made by Monomer